raspberrypilearning/python-quick-reaction-game/worksheet.md

 1. Finally, test that it works by click on `Run`>`Run Module` or by pressing `F5` on the keyboard.

-If the LED does not come on for 5 seconds, go back and see if you can work out what went wrong.
-This is a very important skill in computing called **debugging**, which is finding errors or bugs in your code and fixing them.
+If the LED does not come on for five seconds, go back and see if you can work out what went wrong.
+This is a very important skill in computing called **debugging**, which means finding and fixing errors or bugs in your code.

 ## Adding an element of surprise

 The object of the game is to see who can press the button first when the light goes out, so it would be better if the length of time it stayed on were random.
-You need to add and amend some lines of code in your Python program so far.
+You need to add and amend some lines of code in your Python program to make this happen.

-1. If the file **reaction.py** is not already open in IDLE3 then open it by clicking on *File* and *Open*.
+1. If the file **reaction.py** is not already open in IDLE3 then open it by clicking on **File** and **Open**.

 1. Underneath `from time import sleep` add the following line: